thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 For `Open Bid` market one wallet can enter multiple bids and spread the bids across multiple positions.
 To reposition, they have to first pull the bid from a position and then choose to deposit it into a new position.

 ### Disputes in positioning phase
 Anyone, that is not a member of Oracle Council, can dispute a market while in positioning phase.
-To open a dispute the wallet raising the dispute needs to put up 100 THALES as a bond.
+To open a dispute the wallet raising the dispute needs to put up 100 sUSD as a bond.
 On raising the dispute, the person disputing the market inputs the reason for the dispute as string (up to 100 characters).
 The number of open disputes on a market is not limited, but duplicating disputes can lead to a slash for the wallet raising the duplicated dispute.